HyperBDR/docs/src/userguide/poc/hyperbdr-proxy-pre-settings.md

 ##  Add and Configure HyperGate

 ::: tip
 Already logged in to the HyperBDR console by default.
+After configuring HyperGate, it will automatically invoke the API of the DR target cloud platform to create a cloud instance as cloud storage gateway.
+HyperGate CPU : 2 Core
+HyperGate RAM : 2 GB
+HyperGate System Disk Size : 40 GB
 :::

 ![add-and-configure-hypergate-1.png](./images/add-and-configure-hypergate-1.png)